shmuhammadd/myweb.github.io/content/authors/admin/_index.md

 I am an Advanced Research Fellow and a Google DeepMind Academic Fellow at Imperial College London.
 I received my PhD from the University of Porto, Portugal, under the supervision of [Professor Pavel Brazdil](http://www.liaad.up.pt/area/pbrazdil/) and [Professor Alipio Jorge](https://www.dcc.fc.up.pt/~amjorge/).
 Prior to that, I earned an MS in Computer Science from the University of Manchester, UK, and a BSc in Computer Science from Bayero University, Kano, Nigeria.
 I also serve as a faculty member at the Faculty of Computing, Bayero University, Kano-Nigeria.

 I am deeply passionate about diversity and inclusion.
 To further this cause, I co-founded the [HausaNLP research group](https://hausanlp.github.io/), which aims to advance research and development in Hausa language, one of the most widely spoken languages in Africa.
-I also he founded the [Arewa Data Science Academy](https://arewadatascience.github.io), which aims to democratize data science and AI education by providing free data science and machine learning training to underserved students in Africa.
+I also founded the [Arewa Data Science Academy](https://arewadatascience.github.io), which aims to democratize data science and AI education by providing free data science and machine learning training to underserved students in Nigeria.

 <!-- News: We are organizing the first SemEval for African low-resource languages.